- About us

 There is no upper age limit for adopting a child – the only age-related stipulation for adoption is that you must be over 21 years of age.
 We will need to see that you are in good health and likely to be able to support an adopted child into adulthood, but many people in their 40s and 50s have successfully adopted children.

 You don’t need to be a homeowner in order to adopt a child.
-As long as you have a stable rental agreement and a spare room in the property you’re renting, you can be considered for adoption.
+As long as you have a stable rental agreement in the property you’re renting, you can be considered for adoption.

 Your financial stability and money-management abilities will be discussed during the adoption assessment, but being unemployed, on a low income or on benefits will NOT automatically exclude you from becoming an adoptive parent.

 Being disabled will NOT automatically exclude you from becoming an adoptive parent.
-In fact, you may have specific experience and understanding which would make you an especially good adoptive parent.
-Talk to us before ruling yourself out.
+Your medical will consider any issues you may experience with parenting an adopted a child, but in fact, you may have specific experience and understanding which would make you an especially good adoptive parent.
+Please talk to us before ruling yourself out.

 It isn’t necessarily true that a criminal record will prevent you from becoming an adoptive parent.
 As long as you have no convictions for offences against children or certain sexual offences against an adult, your application may still be considered.
 Talk to us first, be completely honest, and we will advise you further.